 - The Maureen D. Keller Undergraduate Scholarship is available to students who are studying biological sciences or physical sciences.
 The scholarship amount is $1,000 and the application deadline date is May 20th.
 Students are required to be a legal resident of Maine and have a minimum 3.0 GPA on a 4.0 scale.

 - The James and Marilyn Rockefeller Scholarship Fund is for Maine residents who are over 18 years old and who have completed the MaineCollege Transitions program.

 - The Lou Fontana Scholarship Fund is open to undergraduate and graduate students from the University of Maine System working toward a teaching degree in Special Education.
 The scholarship amount is $750, and the deadline is March 3rd.

 - The Maine Business & Professional Women’s Club Career Advancement Scholarship is for women who are at least 30 years old and who are enrolled in or returning to school.
 The scholarship amount is $1,200.
 The deadline is April 13th.

-- The Main Legislative Memorial Scholarship Fund is from the Main Legislature.
+- The Maine Legislative Memorial Scholarship Fund is from the Maine Legislature.
 It is for Maine resident high school seniors, or postsecondary students accepted or enrolled in accredited Maine colleges.
 The 16 awards are for $1,000, and the deadline is May 1st.